Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Wickham - Carrington - Tighes Hill among the top 30% of areas assessed nationwide

 Wickham-Carrington-Tighes Hill has seen approximately 52 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, around 261 homes were approved, with one more approved in FY26 so far.
-On average, about 5.7 people have moved into the area each year for every dwelling built during these years.
+Over the past five financial years, from FY-21 to FY-25, a total of 261 homes have been approved, with an additional two approved in FY-26 so far.
+On average, around 5.7 people have moved to the area each year for every dwelling built during these years.

 Frequently Asked Questions - Development